ska-sa/katgpucbf/doc/dev-guide.rst

 Sourcing the script instead of executing it directly will keep your virtual environment active, so you can get going straight away.
-Next time you want to work, you can just source the virtual environment directly:
+Next time you want to work, navigate into the :mod:`katgpucbf` directory and source the virtual environment directly:

 .. code-block:: bash

-  user@host:~/katgpucbf$ source .venv/bin/activate
+  source .venv/bin/activate

 And you are ready to start developing with :mod:`katgpucbf`!